Pegasus World Cup

 TwinSpires is the Official Kentucky Derby Betting Partner.

 Enhance your picks and plays on Pegasus World Cup day.
-Click here to download the TwinSpires stakes overview for the Pegasus race card along with a Tip Sheet with suggestions on how to play the Pegasus races.
+Click here for the Pegasus World Cup Tip Sheet with suggestions on how to play the Pegasus races.

 Bet anywhere.
 TwinSpires gives you an instant wagering advantage.
 Our advanced betting and handicapping tools with real-time technology give you the ability to adjust your bets as race information changes, right up to post time.